Carcassonne Game Rules

 - Fields connect to fields

-After placing a tile, you may place one meeple on your tile.
-Meeples can go on:
+After placing a tile, you may place one meeple on that tile.
+Meeples can be placed on:

 - A city segment